 Returning to Rarotonga

-By 4:30pm we were back on a nearly empty plane to Rarotonga.
-After a full day in the sun I was ready for a shower and some sleep.
+By 4:30pm we are back on a nearly empty plane to Rarotonga.
+After a full day in the sun, I am ready for a shower and some sleep.

 Perhaps the stunning Aitutaki Lagoon Private Island Resort (which is adults only and would make a dreamy honeymoon location).
 Or the 5-star luxury of the Pacific Resort Aitutaki.